buttondown/docs/README.md

 <!-- Note that this file is public at https://github.com/buttondown/docs. -->

-# Buttondown Docs v2
+# Buttondown Docs

 ## Getting Started

-To run Docs v2 for the first time you'll:
+To run Docs for the first time you'll:

 1. Clone the `monorepo` and navigate to `docs-v2` (or, if you don't have access, clone the `docs` repo)
 2. Use `just install` to install all packages and dependencies (or, if you're using the standalone `docs` repo, run `pnpm install`)
-3. Run `just build` (or, if you're using the standalone `docs` repo, go straight to `pnpm dev`)
+3. Run `pnpm dev` (or, if you're trying to build the docs statically for production, run `just build`)

 Now you're ready to work!
 You can now run `pnpm dev` in your command line.